News

 Between Gate 6 Road and Pohono Street, the Mill Valley-Sausalito Path is the only route for people traveling outside of a car or bus due to the lack of a local street.
 Your options are the path or the freeway.
 If the path is flooded, there is no alternative route for people walking or biking.

 We have been urging our county’s planners to act to preserve this most crucial segment of pathway.
-When we learned that Caltrans was starting a project to protect US-101 and Route 1 from sea level rise, we decided that this would be the ideal time to protect the path as well.
+When we learned Caltrans was starting a project to protect US-101 and Route 1 from sea level rise, we decided that this would be the ideal time to protect the path as well.
 If a multimillion-dollar project is taking place on the corridor, it would be folly to focus solely on motorized modes and not active ones.
-A holistic approach would be cheaper and more efficient and would result in pathway protection happening sooner.
+Indeed, a holistic approach would be cheaper and more efficient.
+It would result in pathway protection happening sooner.

 What’s Next